MATCHA-MIT/secsep-octal/README.md

 20. Need to be careful about check for top before any call to smt solver!
 Need to clean up code.
 Sometimes we may need the check, sometimes we may not.
 21. get_branch_cond also only need for the header var (an optimization in single infer)
 22. Infer invariance from bwd prop needs to improve how we decide whether to exclude a cond from the assertion or not (loop or not judgement).
+23. Consider add slot idx to FullMemAnno
+24. How to handle declassification?
+25. How to handle pointer in branch condition (used in proof)?

 16. Add test bench: